Aashi24/shreyakr-portfolio/final_project_shreya.md

 **Step I:**  <- We are here right now!
 - Conduct thorough research on the topic of plastic pollution
 - Outline key points that I would like to convey to the audience
-- Collect Data form multiple sources, clean and compile it
+- Collect Data from multiple sources, clean and compile it
-- Based on the stroy I would like to share, chart a story arc which will give me a sense of the kind of effect I want each part of my work to have on my audience.
+- Based on the story I would like to share, chart a story arc which will give me a sense of the kind of effect I want each part of my work to have on my audience.
 - Get feedback on the story arc and see if the story is cohesive and engaging.
 - Refine the story arc
 - Begin sketching key aspects of the project and piece all the information together.